 About the Journal

+Value in Health Regional Issues publishes articles that focus on health-related topics that impact the health policies and populations in the following regions: (1) Asia; (2) Europe, Middle East, and Africa; (3) Latin America; and (4) North America and Western Europe.
 The Editor-in-Chief, Manuel Antonio Espinoza, MD, MSc, PhD, works closely with the Deputy Editors and editorial team to establish the strategic direction and editorial policies for the journal.
-The journal's 3 Deputy Editors are responsible for specific geographic regions: (1) Nathorn Chiayakunapruk, PharmD, PhD [Asia], (2) Ibrahim Alabbadi, PhD, MBA, BPharm [Central and Eastern Europe, Western Asia, and Africa], and (3) Fernando De La Hoz Restrepo, PhD, MD, MSc [Latin America].
+The journal's 4 Deputy Editors are responsible for specific geographic regions: (1) Nathorn Chiayakunapruk, PharmD, PhD [Asia], (2) Paul Revill, MSc [Europe, Middle East, and Africa], (3) Marcelo Nita, PhD, MD, MSc [Latin America], and (4) Rafael Pinedo Villanueva, PhD, MSc [North America and Western Europe].

-The journal uses a blinded peer-review process to ensure rigorous and transparent use of statistical methods.
+The journal uses a double-anonymized peer-review process to ensure rigorous and transparent use of statistical methods.
 Value in Health Regional Issues also requires that papers reporting modeling results include sensitivity analysis of key and influential model parameters.

 ISPOR Journals: Where to Publish?

-The main distinction between the 2 journals is not in the methodological quality of papers each publishes, but rather in the paper’s specific focus.
+The main distinction between the two journals is not in the methodological quality of papers each publishes, but rather in the paper’s specific focus.
 Given the international readership of Value in Health, papers submitted to this journal should have relevance beyond the country where the research was conducted.
 The clearest example of this would be a paper discussing a new methodological approach that could be applied in a number of settings, or the ISPOR Good Research Practices Task Force Reports, which provide statements on current international methodological standards.

 For empirical papers, Value in Health might publish some of the first results of the cost-effectiveness or health outcomes gained from a new health technology, since these may be helpful for countries that have not yet evaluated the technology concerned.
 It might also publish papers exploring the impact of an innovative health policy that may be capable of application in other countries.

 However, Value in Health is less interested in publishing country applications of economic models that have been published previously, or country adaptations of quality-of-life instruments, unless there are some broader insights from these adaptations.
+On the other hand, with its particular focus on challenges and opportunities in countries with developing economies or healthcare systems, Value in Health Regional Issues may have higher interest in these papers if (1) they meet the journal’s methodological standards and (2) they provide useful insights for the region concerned.

 Therefore, when considering whether to submit to Value in Health or Value in Health Regional Issues, the main issue for an author to consider is: Does my paper offer important insights beyond the country where the research was conducted?